cadel560x/solutions-go-web-app/README.md

 > Accept: */*
 ```

-The next header section is the response's HTTP header coming from the server:
+The next header section are the response's HTTP headers coming from the server:
 ```
 < HTTP/1.1 200 OK
 < Date: Fri, 27 Oct 2017 13:01:04 GMT